Finite-sample performance of the maximum likelihood estimator in logistic regression: Proofs of upper bounds on the empirical gradient

 By \eqref{eq:MomB1} applied with $p=1$, this shows~\eqref{eq:bound-first-misspecified}.
 Moreover, as $1 \leq \abs{\innerp{\theta^*}{X}} + \indic{\abs{\innerp{\theta^*}{X}} \leq 1}$, we have

 Bounding the first term with~\eqref{eq:bound-first-misspecified} and the second using Assumption~\ref{ass:small-ball} concludes the proof. \end{proof}

 \parag{Bounds on the second moments} In this paragraph, we bound the expectation of interest for $p=2$.
-We deduce an upper bound on the variance of the gradients. \begin{lemma} Let $\theta^* \in \R^d$ of direction $u^* \in S^{d-1}$.
-Suppose that $X$ satisfies Assumptions~\ref{ass:sub-exponential} and~\ref{ass:small-ball} with parameters $K\geqslant e$, $(u^{*}, B^{-1}, c)$.
+We deduce an upper bound on the variance of the gradients. \begin{lemma} Suppose that $X$ satisfies Assumptions~\ref{ass:sub-exponential} and~\ref{ass:small-ball} with parameters $K\geqslant e$, $(u^{*}, \b^{-1}, c)$.
 Then, for any $v\in S^{d-1}$,

 \end{lemma} \begin{proof} We start with the second inequality.
-As $\E[\innerp{v}{X}^2]=1$, the left-hand side is smaller than $1$ while the right-hand side is at least $1$ if $B=e$.
-Therefore, we can assume that $\|\theta^*\|=B>e$.
+As $\E[\innerp{v}{X}^2]=1$, the left-hand side is smaller than $1$ while the right-hand side is at least $1$ if $\b=e$.
+Therefore, we can assume that $\|\theta^*\|=\b>e$.

-By \eqref{eq:bound-classif-misspecified}, $\P(Y \innerp{\theta^*}{X} < 0) \leq \min\{1, 3.21c/B\}$.
+By \eqref{eq:bound-classif-misspecified}, $\P(Y \innerp{\theta^*}{X} < 0) \leq \min\{1, 3.21c/\b\}$.
 Hence, by the first part of Lemma~\ref{lem:tuned-holder-order-2},

-which shows the second inequality since $B\geqslant e$.
+which shows the second inequality since $\b\geqslant e$.

 For the first inequality, when $\norm{\theta^*} < e$, the upper bound is larger than $1$ while

 so the inequality holds in this case.
 Hence, we may assume that $\norm{\theta^*} \geq e$.
 In this case, by \eqref{eq:bound-first-misspecified},